-As your internal audit provider, the assignment opinions that RSM provides the organisations during the year are part of the framework of assurances that assist the Joint Independent Audit Committee in taking decisions and managing its risks.
+As your internal audit provider, the assignment opinions that RSM provides the organisations during the year are part of the framework of assurances that assist the board in taking decisions and managing its risks.

-As the provider of the internal audit service we are required to provide annual opinions on the adequacy and effectiveness of the organisations' governance, risk management and control arrangements.
+As the provider of the internal audit service we are required to provide an annual opinion on the adequacy and effectiveness of the organisations' governance, risk management and control arrangements.
 In giving our opinions it should be noted that assurance can never be absolute.
-The most that the internal audit service can provide to the board is a reasonable assurance that there are no major weaknesses in risk management, governance and control processes.
-The annual opinions will be provided to the organisations by RSM Risk Assurance Services LLP at the financial year end.
-The results of internal audit reviews, and the annual opinions, should be used by management and the Joint Independent Audit Committee to inform the organisations' annual governance statement.
+The most that the internal audit service can provide to the Joint Independent Audit Committee is a reasonable assurance that there are no major weaknesses in risk management, governance and control processes.
+The annual opinions will be provided to the organisations by RSM UK Risk Assurance Services LLP at the financial year end.
+The results of internal audit reviews, and the annual opinion, should be used by management and the Joint Independent Audit Committee to inform the organisations' annual governance statement.